 Japan is like no other place in the world.
-It’s a country of contrast and contradiction – where cutting-edge technology, high-speed trains, and futuristic fashions are just as much a part of daily life as centuries-old traditions, ancient temples, and serene bamboo forests.
+It’s a country of contrast and contradiction – where cutting-edge technology, high-speed trains, and futuristic fashion are just as much a part of daily life as centuries-old traditions, ancient temples, and serene bamboo forests.

 It’s a country where you can explore a sprawling metropolis in the morning and wander through quiet paddy fields in the afternoon.
-And that’s without mentioning the delicious food, fascinating history, captivating culture, and warm, welcoming locals.
+And that’s without mentioning the delicious food, fascinating history, captivating culture, and welcoming locals.

 In fact, there’s so much to see and do here that first-time visitors can find it overwhelming.
 So, if you’re thinking about visiting Japan, here’s our pick of the top places to visit and things to do.
+And to help you plan your trip, you can browse travel deals on our website.

 1. Osaka